-WAC 173-400-100 Source classifications.

-- (1) Source classification list.
-In counties without a local authority, or for sources under the jurisdiction of ecology, the owner or operator of each source within the following source categories shall register the source with ecology: - (a) Agricultural chemical facilities engaging in the manufacturing of liquid or dry fertilizers or pesticides; - (b) Agricultural drying and dehydrating operations; - (c) Any category of stationary source that includes an emissions unit subject to a new source performance standard (NSPS) under 40 C.F.R.
-Part 60 (in effect on the date in WAC 173-400-025), other than subpart AAA (Standards of Performance for New Residential Wood Heaters); - (d) Any stationary source, that includes an emissions unit subject to a National Emission Standard for Hazardous Air Pollutants (NESHAP) under 40 C.F.R.
+- WAC 173-400-100 Source classifications.
+(1) Source classification list.
+In counties without a local air pollution control authority, or for sources under the jurisdiction of ecology, the owner or operator of each source within the following source categories shall register the source with ecology: - (a) Agricultural chemical facilities engaging in the manufacturing of liquid or dry fertilizers or pesticides; - (b) Agricultural drying and dehydrating operations; - (c) Any category of stationary source that includes an emissions unit subject to a new source performance standard (NSPS) under 40 C.F.R.
+Part 60 (in effect on the date in WAC 173-400-025), other than subpart AAA (Standards of Performance for New Residential Wood Heaters); - (d) Any stationary source((-)) that includes an emissions unit subject to a National Emission Standard for Hazardous Air Pollutants (NESHAP) under 40 C.F.R.
 Part 61 (in effect on the date in WAC 173-400-025), other than: - (i) Subpart M (National Emission Standard for Asbestos); or - (ii) Sources or emission units emitting only radionuclides, which are required to obtain a license under WAC 246-247-060, and are subject to 40 C.F.R.
 Part 61, subparts H and/or I, and that are not subject to any other part of 40 C.F.R.
-Parts 61, 62, or 63, or any other parts of this section;

-- (e) Any source, or emissions unit subject to a National Emission Standard for Hazardous Air Pollutants for Source Categories (Maximum Achievable Control Technology (MACT) standard) under 40 C.F.R.
-Part 63 (in effect on the date in WAC 173-400-025); - (f) Any source, stationary source or emission unit with an emission rate of one or more pollutants equal to or greater than an "emission threshold" defined in WAC 173-400-030;
+Parts 61, 62, or 63, or any other parts of this section; - (e) Any source, or emissions unit subject to a National Emission Standard for Hazardous Air Pollutants for Source Categories (((Maximum Achievable Control Technology (MACT) standard))) under 40 C.F.R.
+Part 63 (in effect on the date in WAC 173-400-025) that is not subject to chapter 173-401 WAC; - (f) Any source, stationary source or emission unit with an emission rate of one or more pollutants equal to or greater than an "emission threshold" defined in WAC 173-400-030; - (g) Asphalt and asphalt products production facilities; - (h) Brick and clay manufacturing plants, including tiles and ceramics; - (i) Casting facilities and foundries, ferrous and nonferrous;